HeatXD/Weyvelength/README.md

 # Weyvelength
 ### C/C++ Rooms and Peer To Peer Networking SDK

-Weyvelength gets players into a room together and then out of your way.
+Weyvelength is a networking SDK for games and other real time applications.
+It consists of a control server and a client library with a plain C API.

-You run one small relay server.
-Players connect, create or join a room by code, and the server keeps everyone's view of that room in sync: who is in it, who hosts it, whatever metadata you hang off it.
-It also relays the ICE signaling peers need to find each other, and [libjuice](https://github.com/paullouisageneau/libjuice) opens a direct UDP path between them, punching through NATs along the way.
+The server hosts rooms.
+Clients create or join one by code, and the server keeps every member's view of the room in sync: membership, host, room and per member metadata, chat.
+Rooms can be password protected, closed to new joiners, or listed in a public browser.

-You drive it through a plain C API.
-A room holds any number of players, and you address each by peer id.
-The first message you send someone opens a direct link to them, and nothing is negotiated for peers you never talk to.
-What you put in those bytes is up to you.
+The server also carries the ICE signaling between room members, and [libjuice](https://github.com/paullouisageneau/libjuice) uses it to open direct UDP connections through NATs.
+Peers are addressed by id, a link is negotiated on the first message sent to a peer, and the payload format is left to the application.
+Application traffic never passes through the server.

 ## Project Goals
 ### Done